 Four Stars

-Somewhat uneven, but much of it has the Durrell magic of poetic writing andastute observation.
+Somewhat uneven, but much of it has the Durrell magic of poetic writing and astute observation.

 B**L